Graph-Native Normalization: Graph-Native Normalization

 \paragraph{Phase 4: Applying Transformations} Finally, the graph is transformed according to the constructed transformations $\mathcal{T}$.
-Recall the semantics of applying a set of transformations to a graph (cf. Section~\ref{sec:preliminaries}).
-First, all new graph data is created for every dependency.
-Then, superfluous graph data is removed.
+Recall from \Cref{sec:preliminaries} that a set of transformations is applied in two phases: new graph data is created first, then superfluous data is removed.
+Since each individual transformation is lossless and dependency-preserving, so is the combined application of $\mathcal{T}$.